Enzo0721/BasicKeylogger/README.md

 # BasicKeylogger
+Payload dropper installs payload and executes.
-Payload was flashed to a digispark.
+Payload dropper was written for a digispark.